magnASCII.io Simone Magnaschi

 Clean Architecture by Uncle Bob: Summary and review

 Clean architecture is the latest book by Uncle Bob.
 It defines architectural patterns to make software easy to change.
 In this blog post, I will go through the book summarizing the main concepts and giving my opinion on it.
-What is architecture?
+Here is the table of contents: Introduction Code design principles (SOLID) Components principles Architecture principles Setting […]

 Saved on: 2018-09-13